Advertisement

 You might also like: Top 10 Things You Must Know Before Visiting Barcelona

-Travel back in time and visit the University of Salamanca, where students have studied since 1218.
+Let’s travel back in time and visit the University of Salamanca, where students have studied since 1218.

 Countless influential figures have walked these halls, including Christopher Columbus, Caldron de la Barca, and possibly Miguel de Cervantes, author of the famous Don Quixote.

-The University of Salamanca has a remarkable legacy, with famous scholars, philosophers, and mathematicians.
-The Gregorian calendar (our current calendar system), for example, was proposed by scholars from Salamanca after receiving a request from the Pope.
+The Gregorian calendar (our current calendar system), for example, was proposed by scholars in Salamanca after receiving a request from the Pope back in the 1500s.

-If you like learning languages, specifically the Spanish language, you will love the fact that the University of Salamanca was a key participant in the study and development of this tongue.
-For instance, the first Spanish language grammar book was developed here by Antonio de Nebrija.
+If you like learning languages, specifically the Spanish language, you will love the fact that the University of Salamanca was a key participant in the study and development of its grammar.

-As you explore the university, imagine the intellectual debates and discussions that must have taken place among scholars throughout the years.
 The University of Salamanca is not just a place to study, it’s a cultural treasure that has nurtured minds for over 800 years.

 You might also like: Top 10 Universities in Spain for International Students